ircv3/ircv3-specifications/extensions/multiline.md

 * `max-bytes` - This defines the maximum allowed total byte length of multiline batched content *REQUIRED*
 * `max-lines` - This defines the maximum allowed number of lines in a multiline batch content *RECOMMENDED*

+Only the last parameter of PRIVMSG and NOTICE are counted toward `max-bytes`; not origin, command, or target.

 ### Tags

 This specification adds the `draft/multiline-concat` message tag, which has no value and is used to send message lines that extend beyond the usual byte length limit.
 Its usage is described below.